 This course is equivalent to Calculus 1 and Calculus 2 at the university level and prepares students to sit for the AP Calculus BC examination where two semesters of college credit in calculus may be earned.
 Topics are advanced methods of integration, partial fractions, conic sections, hyperbolic functions, and polar coordinates.
 This is a rigorous course designed to prepare students for the AP examination in this subject area.
 A graphing calculator is recommended for this course.
-This course is offered for AP and for Dual Enrollment (Accuplacer test required or Dual Enrollment credit for Honors Pre-Calculus required).
-Only students planning to take the Advanced Placement Exam should take this course.
+Students are expected to take the AP exam.
+This course may be offered Dual Enrollment (EdReady test required or Dual Enrollment credit for Honors Pre-Calculus required).

-Prerequisite: Honors Pre-Calculus with a B Fees: AP Exam / Tuition if taken for Dual Enrollment or better/teacher recommendation Location: HHS, WFHS
+Course Length: 1 year Grade Level: 11, 12 Prerequisite: Honors Pre-Calculus with a C or Credits: 1 Weighted better/teacher recommendation or Fees: AP Exam / Tuition if taken for Dual Enrollment

+Pre-Calculus with B or better/teacher Location: HHS, WFHS